 Year 10 Unit Description Assessment Overview Unit 1 Seeing the Sights Students will understand the features of a city in German-speaking countries compared to those of cities in Australia.
-They will be able to identify and describe these features using the German language.
-Exam/s covering writing and listening skills Unit 2 Getting Around Students will understand the features of transport systems in German-speaking countries.
-Students will be able to use the German language to negotiate and navigate travel in a German-speaking country.
-Exam/s covering speaking and reading skills Unit 3 Shopping Students will understand and be able to compare the nature and systems of shopping in German-speaking countries as opposed to Australia.
-They will be able to use the language to express their own opinions about shopping.
-Exam/s covering reading and listening skills Unit 4 What's on Today?
+They will be able to identify and describe these features, and give directions in a town using the German language.
+Written assignment and listening examination Unit 2 Getting Around Students will understand the features of transport systems in German-speaking countries.
+Students will be able to use the German language to negotiate and navigate travel in a Germanspeaking country, as well as describe how they travel to various places.
+Examination/s covering speaking and reading skills Unit 3 Shopping Students will understand and be able to compare the nature and systems of shopping in German-speaking countries as opposed to Australia.
+They will be able to use the German language to shop for clothes, food and other items.
+Examination/s covering reading and listening skills Unit 4 What's on Today?
 Students will understand and be able to apply language systems specifically related to dining out in German-speaking countries.
 Students will begin to explore using appropriate grammar and tenses in their communication of the German language in preparation for Years 11 and 12 German.
-Exam/s covering writing and speaking skills
+Examination/s covering writing and speaking skills